laacz/advent-of-code/2023/readme.md

 ## Day 19

 Part one was a nightmare to parse, but easy to solve.
 Par two was some recursive range splitting fu I was not ready for.
 Fighted copy by reference vs copy by value for a while.

+## Day 20

+## Day 21

+Part one was easy.

+Part two was OMG.
+My solution has nothing to do with the test data.

+This would not be possible without looking at the output of the actual input for the part 1.
+It's actually a diamond shape.
+Always.

+To validate that this propogates to other four adjoining squares, I tested the first part by modifying input so the starting point is in the middle of any of the four sides, as well as from all four corners.

+So it all boiled down to calculating the covered tiles and then the hardest part - partially covered ones.

+Each step expands our diamond by one tile in each direction.
+With the step 66 we overflow into horizontally and vertically adjoining tiles (65 steps to take from the center of the 131x131 tile).

+That means that after taking 26501365 steps we've moved 26501365 steps away from the center.
+It fully covers (steps / 131)^2 tiles.

+Horizontally and vertically we need to take care of at most 2 tiles in each direction.
+Diagonally it's not that simple.

+However.

+I decided to peek at the solutions and found that quadratic formula approach would be much easier.
+It does not work with test cases for some reason, but the actual input's result was accepted nontheless.